So, you’re designing a DIY escape adventure to captivate your friends, challenge your coworkers, or delight your kids.

 Some good ideas to display are:

 Presto chango!
 This task can totally trip people's brains out when they work out what's going on.
 All you have to do is take a very well known sequence and change it up.
-Such as:

 But no, this time we're not talking about roleplaying games.